 - Adding related images to articles to make them more engaging

 - Organizing articles into categories to help readers find related content

 - Adding search functionality to the law review website so readers can find articles by keyword

 - Using a responsive website design that’s easy to browse on mobile devices

 If your website doesn’t have this kind of functionality, adding it will likely require custom development work.
-This is another reason to look for a website template that can do the heavy lifting for you.
+This is another reason to look for a dedicated journal website template/publishing platform that can do the heavy lifting for you.